NAME: Axel Strauss

 What should I do if I am ill or injured while in Romania?

-If you’ve opted for an AXA plan — just contact our AXA call center (don’t worry, the phone number will be included with your insurance policy too).
+If you’ve opted for an AXA plan, just contact our AXA call center (don’t worry, the phone number will be included with your insurance policy too).

 Our medical assistance professionals are available 24/7 to support you, answer your questions, and guide you through any situation.
 They can also help locate a medical center best suited to your needs and/or closest to your location.

-IMPORTANT: But when contacting AXA's 24/7 call center, be sure to have the following information ready:
+When contacting AXA's 24/7 call center, be sure to have the following information ready:

--Your policy number (starting with "SCH");
+- Your policy number (starting with "SCH");

--Your contact information (including phone number and local contact details, if applicable);
+- Your contact information (including phone number and local contact details, if applicable);

--Your dossier number (provided during your first call).
+- Your dossier number (provided during your first call).

 PRO-TIP: Keep copies of any medical bills or receipts.